martinit18/nested_fit/README.md

 ## Present version and history of the past versions

-The present version is 4.4.4
+The present version is 4.5.2
 New features:
-- New "write_input" function in python library
-- New fit functions
-- External LAPACK library link option
-- OpenMP for parallel search of new points
-- OpenMPI support (only available for number of tries)
-- OpenMP parallelisation for independent live point search
-- New user function calling method
-- Add Windows support
-- New build system generator (CMake)
+- New modified Jeffreys likelihood for data
-- Improved performance

 Previous versions are:
+ - 4.4 New "write_input" function in python library \
+ New fit functions \
+ External LAPACK library link option \
+ OpenMP for parallel search of new points \
+ OpenMPI support (only available for number of tries) \
+ OpenMP parallelisation for independent live point search \ New user function calling method \
+ Add Windows support \
+ New build system generator (CMake) \
+ Improved performance
  - 4.3 New (test) function : harmonic potential in 3D and loggamma \
  Choice between different convergence methods : evidence or partition function
  - 4.2 Additional search methods : Uniform search around each live point and Slice Sampling
- - 4.1.1 New cluster recognition methods added
+ - 4.1 New cluster recognition methods added
- - 4.0.3 2D data analysis for count-type XY \
+ - 4.0  2D data analysis for count-type XY \
  Computation acceleration for the 1D case introducing a mask instead of IF condition in the likelihood \
  New ERFPEAK function \
  New example files for python analysis with pandas